coozila/dragonflydb/README.md

 - **Streaming Services**: Overseeing user preferences, recommendations, and playback data.
 - **Enterprises**: Running data-intensive applications that require high availability and responsiveness.

-Elevate your application's performance with the **Coozila!
-Memcached Cluster** a powerful caching solution that combines the reliability of DragonflyDB with the flexibility of McRouter.
-Whether you're managing high-demand environments or planning for future growth, Coozila! is your ideal package for effortless deployment and unparalleled efficiency.
+Elevate your application's performance with the **DragonflyDB Cluster** a powerful caching solution that combines the reliability of DragonflyDB with the flexibility of McRouter.
+Whether you're managing high-demand environments or planning for future growth, DragonflyDB Cluster is your ideal package for effortless deployment and unparalleled efficiency.

 ## Contributing

 We welcome contributions to this project!
 Please refer to our [Contributing Guidelines](CONTRIBUTING.md) for detailed instructions on how to contribute.

-For questions or contributions, feel free to contact the **Coozila!
-Labs** at [labs@coozila.com](mailto:lab@coozila.com).
+For questions or contributions, feel free to contact the **DragonflyDB Cluster Team** at [olariu_romeo@yahoo.it](mailto:olariu_romeo@yahoo.it).

 ### Code of Conduct